Jan Jambon: Engagement in the Flemish Movement

-Jan Jambon began his political career with the Volksunie Youth (VUJO) in Limburg and the Volksunie.
-From 1985 to 1988 he was a member of the main board of the national Volksunie Youth and chief editor of the monthly magazine WIJ-Jongeren.
-He belonged to the "right wing" in the party.
+Jan Jambon began his political career with the Volksunie Youth (VUJO) in Limburg, the youth chapter of the Flemish nationalist Volksunie.
+From 1985 to 1988, he was a member of the main board of the national Volksunie Youth and chief editor of the monthly magazine WIJ-Jongeren.
+He belonged to the "right wing" and more Flemish nationalist orientated faction of the party.
 Their position on the placement of nuclear weapons was diametrically opposed to the official VU party position.
-Jambon left that party behind in 1988, when nothing came of the so-called Third Phase of state reform.
+Jambon left the party behind in 1988, when nothing came of the so-called Third Phase of state reform.
 The broadening operation led by Hugo Schiltz and Jaak Gabriëls also proved difficult for him to digest, as did the election of the 'left-wing' member of parliament Herman Lauwers, national chairman of the VVKSM Scouts from Brasschaat.
-As a result He left this party in 1988 after the broadening operation wanted by Hugo Schiltz and Jaak Gabriëls, and moved with Peter De Roover to the Vlaamse Volksbeweging (VVB).
+As a result He left the party in 1988 after the broadening operation wanted by Hugo Schiltz and Jaak Gabriëls, and moved with Peter De Roover to the advocacy group Vlaamse Volksbeweging (VVB).

+Jambon is believed to have helped in establishing a chapter of the far-right Flemish nationalist political party Vlaams Blok in the city of Brasschaat in the late 1980s along with Luc Sevenhans.
+In a source of retrospective debate, Janbon is said to have founded the branch on the advice of Vlaams Blok politician Gerolf Annemans after he and Sevenhans both left the Volksunie.
+Janbon was reportedly active in branch, but remained behind the scenes to not jeopardize his professional career.
+However, leading VB politician Filip Dewinter has said he could not confirm whether Janbon actually became a member of the party while Annemans claims never to have seen Janbon at any local meetings for the VB in Brasschaat.
+In a 2020 interview with de Zontag Janbon denied ever being involved in the Vlaams Blok and claimed the accusation arose misleading due to misleading Wikipedia edits on his page and that he refused any collaboration with the party at the time.
+However, Sevenhans (who subsequently joined the N-VA) stuck to his story and has argued that Janbon was active within the VB at a local level.